 Doping Control Personnel

 Doping Control Personnel are authorised by UKAD to conduct testing in the UK.
-A pool of over 200 Doping Control Officers (DCOs), Blood Collection Officer (BCOs) and Chaperones are trained and accredited to comply with the International Standards for Testing and Investigations (ISTI) and UKAD’s Doping Control Handbook.
+A pool of approximately 200 Doping Control Officers (DCOs), Blood Collection Officer (BCOs) and Chaperones are trained and accredited to comply with the International Standards for Testing and Investigations (ISTI) and UKAD’s Doping Control Handbook.

 DCOs in the UK are trained and accredited to notify and chaperone athletes, observe sample provision, and process samples.
 UKAD's team of Chaperones are trained and accredited to assist the DCOs in notifying and chaperoning athletes and to witness sample provision.